-Putting together a conference at the best of times can be a harrowing ordeal, with enough moving pieces to make even the most astute event planner occasionally throw their hands up in the air and cry uncle.
+Putting together a conference can be a harrowing ordeal, with enough moving pieces to make even the most astute event planner occasionally throw their hands up in the air and despair.
 So what do you do if you need to put together a conference yourself but don’t have years of trial and error and experience to draw upon?
-You have a look at our Conference Planning Checklist below and take some of the stress out of planning for the big day.
+Take a look at our Conference Planning Checklist below and let us help you alleviate some of the stress of planning for this big event.

 Now ideally you’d want to start planning your conference a year in advance, with a full team of experienced personnel and a budget to match.
-This, most likely, is not a reasonable expectation to have.
-More likely what will happen is you’ll have not enough time, not enough money, and a cadre of well-meaning volunteers to help you out 😉.
+This, most likely, is not a reasonable expectation to have😉.

-If you’re in the latter, you’ll want to follow a few standard ground rules (conferences, while complicated, have all been done before, so there is no real need to reinvent the wheel) before you really launch into putting your conference together.
+Luckily our team at Tagvenue have put together a few standard ground rules to follow (conferences, while complicated, have all been done before, so there is no real need to reinvent the wheel) before you really launch into putting your conference together.

 If you’re going through all of the trouble of hosting a conference then it is probably safe to say that you’re not just doing it for the fun of it – you’ve got some sort of goal in mind.
 You’ll be surprised to hear, however, that very often people do not create a document stating the ultimate aim of the conference.

-Are you using this as a chance to increase sales, train your team, or something else entirely?
-Regardless of what your goal turns out to be, the very first thing you’ll want to do is quantify on paper what you want to achieve so that all of the subsequent work you do goes into making your conference a success.
+Are you using this as a chance to increase sales, train your team, and build your brand or are you doing something else entirely?
+Regardless of what your goal turns out to be, the very first thing you’ll want to do is set out on paper what you want to achieve so that all of the subsequent work you do goes into pursuing this goal and making your conference a success.

-This will have an impact on everything from the number of breaks to the quality and quantity of the catering (if any) to entertainment and even to the choice of the venue.
+Consideration of your attendees’ needs will have an impact on everything from the number of breaks to the quality and quantity of the catering (if any) to the entertainment, and even the choice of the venue.
 You’ll hardly want to cram your firm’s top managers into the same space as your young tech talent – the needs of both groups are usually very different!

-Now that you’ve fixed your basics and are in the right frame of mind, it’s time to roll your sleeves up and get to the real work – actually putting together all of the separate parts you’ll need to make your conference a reality.
-Generally speaking, you don’t need to follow these steps in order but it can make for a handy flowchart to adhere to.
+Now that you’ve fixed your basics and are in the right frame of mind, it’s time to roll your sleeves up and get to the real work – actually assembling all of the separate parts you’ll need to make your conference a reality.
+Generally speaking, you don’t need to follow these steps in the order we suggest, but it can be a handy outline to adhere to.
 You might even want to go a few steps deeper, putting these ideas as headings in a larger document and adding sub-steps to make each segment of the planning process easier to manage.
-Without further ado, let’s get to it.
+So, without further ado, let’s get to it.

 This usually means making your theme snappy, memorable and inspiring – stick to making it no more than one sentence.